ldv-klever/klever/docs/dev.rst

                 Eventually this can lead to very unpleasant consequences, e.g. the master branch can be broken because of one will suddenly add bad code their by merging his/her branch based on another non working branch.

-   .. note:: Trivial bugs/features can be fixed/implemented directly in the master branch.
-             Most likely you will not have any conflict but you will save some time.

 #.
 Push all new branches to the main development repository.
    As well re-push them at least one time a day if you make some commits::